FlowCI/docs/en/git/gerrit.md

 3. Setup Gerrit in flow.ci

-    Open the git connection page `Settings -> Git -> +`, select `Gerrit` on git source, input your Gerrit host address, and then select a secret created on the last step
+    Open the git integration page `Settings -> Git -> +`, select `Gerrit` on git source, input your Gerrit host address, and then select a secret created on the last step

     ![link](../../_images/git/gerrit_add_link.png)